jackiehjm/stx-docs/doc/source/deploy_install_guides/release/virtual/aio_simplex_install_kubernetes.rst

 ==============================================

-This section describes the steps to install the StarlingX Kubernetes platform on a **StarlingX R7.0 virtual All-in-one Simplex** deployment configuration.
+This section describes the steps to install the StarlingX Kubernetes platform on a St|this-ver|arlingX  virtual All-in-one Simplex deployment configuration.

 .. contents::
    :local: